MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 4. Click the **Next** button.
 ![](images/stackParameters.png)
 5. Fill in the following information. <a name="step5"></a>
-	* Stack Name - a unique stack name across the account (example: use last name as prefix)
+	* Stack Name - a unique stack name across the account (example: use your full name)
 	* IAM Role - a previously created Identity and Access Management role name.
+Use the value provided.
 	* Volume Size - leave at the default of 10 GB.
 	* Volume Type - leave at the default.
 	* Spot Price - leave blank.